 1. The participating Gram Panchayat must hold a Gram Sabha and pass a resolution authorising participation in the Satyamev Jayate Water Cup.

-If the participating village belongs to a Gat Gram Panchayat, it has to send a minimum of two and a maximum of three persons for the training.
-However, the entry form should be submitted through the Gram Panchayat.
+If the participating village belongs to a Gat Gram Panchayat, it has to send a minimum of three and a maximum of five persons for the training.
+At least one of them should be a woman.